 - Members of families and institutions wanting to support the relationships and marriages of others

 - Groups of individuals or couples wanting to study and discuss materials together, either in the same geographical location or over the Internet; groups may be organized with the assistance of a Local Spiritual Assembly

-Registration: The Wilmette Institute provides discounts and scholarships as needed to groups, couples, youth, senior citizens, and pioneers.
+The Wilmette Institute provides tuition support as needed to groups, couples, youth, senior citizens, and pioneers.
 Please do not register for a course more than three months in advance, because course dates sometimes must change.